-TripAdvisor's primary function is to disseminate usergenerated content, such as reviews, ratings, photos, and videos on a specific domain.
+TripAdvisor's primary function is to disseminate user-generated content, such as reviews, ratings, photos, and videos on a specific domain.
 Users can consult quantitative and qualitative comments on any accommodation, restaurant, and attraction, all posted by other travelers.
-When submitting a review, users are required to rate each experience on a five-star scale from 1 (worst) to 5 (best) in terms of check-in quality or comfort of the room.
+When submitting a review, users are required to rate each experience on a fivestar scale from 1 (worst) to 5 (best) in terms of check-in quality or comfort of the room.
 Users also have the opportunity to upload photos and videos to support their reviews.
 The quantitative rating provided by users is considered to generate a summary score and rank the properties within a destination in terms of overall popularity.
 Details of the algorithm used by TripAdvisor to calculate this ranking are not public knowledge, but definitely take into consideration the quantity, quality, and age of the reviews submitted.

 Data Collection.
 We use a Python-based crawler to crawl the data from store pages on TripAdvisor from April 1, 2014 to March 31, 2017.
 First, we get the stores' URLs directly from the store list on TripAdvisor and limit the scope to New York City.
 Second, we visit stores' web pages and analyze the structure of HTML file.
 Then, we collect all users' data in stores' pages including users' basic information (user IDs and usernames), user levels, posted reviews, and helpful votes.
-We have crawled in total 700, 922 reviews, 3, 845 stores, and 304, 546 users.
+We have crawled in total 700,922 reviews, 3,845 stores, and 304,546 users.
 Since inactive accounts do not have enough data for click farming detection, we only focus on those users who publish at least three reviews.
-Finally, we obtain a dataset of totally363, 196 reviews, 3, 845 stores, and 67, 172 users.
+Finally, we obtain a dataset of totally 363,196 reviews, 3,845 stores, and 67,172 users.
+Similar to Dianping, we rely on manually labeled data for detecting click-farming communities.
+We browse the homepages of users in each randomly selected community and judge whether the community is a click-farming community based on users' behaviors.
+We randomly pick up 103 communities and further label them into 19 click-farming communities and 84 benign communities.